WHAT IS VINPOCETINE?

 Due to this, Vinpocetine has a controversial and interesting legal status in various countries.
 In the US, it is classified as a nutritional supplement and is unregulated.
-In other countries like China, Japan, Mexico, and many European countries, it is legally treated as a prescription drug and is allowed for sale for treating health problems like epilepsy, stroke recovery or cognitive decline.
+In other countries like China, Japan, Mexico, and many European countries, it is legally treated as a prescription drug and is allowed for sale for treating health problems like epilepsy, stroke recovery, or cognitive decline.
 The drug form, first produced by Hungarian firm, Gedeon Richter in 1978, is also known by various brand names such as Cavinton,

 Following a study of vinpocetine supplements in the US which found many of them had no vinpocetine at all or inadequate amounts of it compared to the label, Senator Claire McCaskill of Congress called for the sale of the supplements to be suspended.

 The FDA also received numerous complaints about the compound’s health risks from the public.
-To date (as from September 2016), the FDA tentatively holds that it does not qualify to be a dietary supplement.
+To date (as of September 2016), the FDA tentatively holds that it does not qualify to be a dietary supplement.
 It continues to review its status.